openedx/edx-documentation/en_us/shared/exercises_tools/dropdown.rst

 .. _Use Hints in a Dropdown Problem:

 ********************************************
-Use Hints in a Dropdown Problem
+Using Hints in a Dropdown Problem
 ********************************************

 You can use hints in a dropdown problem, using the simple editor